 - 1. Meet all of the reporting requirements as specified in this contract in a timely way, assure, to the best of their knowledge and beliefs, the accuracy and completeness of the data, and submit the reports/data in a timely manner. - 2.
 Support data submitted to the Department by having records available for inspection or audit by the Department. - 3.
 Submit data and/or reports to the Department, and receive data and/or reports from the Department in a secure format. - 4.
 Designate a primary contact person responsible for data reporting who is available to answer questions from the Department and resolve any issues regarding reporting requirements.
 At the same time, designate a back-up person who will be available to perform this function when needed. - 5.
-Designate a primary person to certify, to the best of their knowledge and beliefs, the accuracy of the encounter data each time the data is transmitted via the Data Certification Form, which is provided by the Department per 42 C.F.R. § 438.600.
-At the same time, designate a back-up person who will be available to perform this function when needed. - 6.
-Ensure that its Management Information System (MIS) is sufficient to support quality assurance/quality improvement requirements described in Article XII, Quality Management (QM), page 184.
+Ensure that data, documentation or information is certified by either the MCO's Chief Executive Officer; Chief Financial Officer; or an individual who reports directly to the Chief Executive Officer or Chief Financial Officer with delegated authority to sign for the Chief Executive Officer or Chief Financial Officer so that the Chief Executive Officer or Chief Financial Officer is ultimately responsible for the certification.
+The certification provided by the individual described above attests that, based on best information, knowledge and beliefs, the data, documentation or information transmitted via the Data Certification Form (provided by the Department per 42 C.F.R. § 438.600) is accurate, complete and truthful.
+This certification must be submitted concurrently with the data, documentation or information it is certifying. - 6.
+Ensure that its Management Information System (MIS) is sufficient to support quality assurance/quality improvement requirements described in Article XII, Quality Management (QM), page 207.